AlmazSamatov/Translator-Android-app/README.md

 * Supports 90 languages
 *  Automatically saves text to history
 *  User can add translation to favourites
-*  Supports Russian and English languages
+*  Interface translated to Russian and English languages and selected automatically from settings of smartphone

 ## Screenshots: